 - D1.
-All cattle must be on the grounds by 12:00 noon, August 25 (lactating cows by 12:00 noon, Tuesday, August 28), and remain on exhibit until 9:00 p.m., Saturday, September 1 (until after the Dairy Show on Thursday night for lactating cows, except for the supreme champion, which must stay through the sale of the gallon of milk on Saturday night.)
+All cattle must be on the grounds by NOON on Sunday, August 25, 2024 (lactating cows by 12:00 noon, August 27 and remain on exhibit until 9:00 p.m., Saturday, August 31 (until after the Dairy Show on Thursday night for lactating cows, except for the supreme champion, which must stay through the sale of the gallon of milk on Saturday night.)
 It is the responsibility of the exhibitor to make prior arrangements with the Superintendent if this presents a problem.
 Failure to have cattle on the grounds at the designated time may result in forfeiture of premiums, disqualification, or other action as deemed necessary by the Executive Committee and the Fair Association. - D2.
-All 4-H and FFA exhibitors will adhere to all 4-H/FFA Livestock Show and Sale General Rules for exhibitors (see attached), with an exception in the dress code (General Rule 15) for the dairy show.
+All 4-H and FFA exhibitors will adhere to all 4-H/FFA Livestock Show and Sale General Rules for exhibitors (see attached), with an exception in the dress code (General Rule 14) for the dairy show.
 Dairy exhibitors are encouraged to wear black or white pants with a white shirt, or a 4-H or FFA club shirt. - D3.
-Entry forms are available from the Virginia Cooperative Extension Office.
-Deadline for filing the 2018 entry forms is May 1, 2018.
-Late entries will be accepted until August 1, 2018.
+Entries are available from the Virginia Cooperative Extension Office.
+Deadline for filing the 2024 entries is May 1, 2024.
+Late entries will be accepted until July 12, 2024.
 Entry fee for late entries is \$25 per head.
-Project animals for dairy must be owned or leased by May 1, 2018.
+Project animals for dairy must be owned or leased by May 1, 2024.
 There will be no substitution of animals. - D4.
 Project animals may only be shown by 4-H or FFA members. - D5.
 Project animals may be leased with a written agreement between the owner of the animal and the exhibitor.

 A written lease agreement should follow the attached guidelines. - D6.
-Judging will begin at 5:00 p.m. on Thursday, August 30, 2018.
+Judging will begin at 5:00 p.m. on August 29, 2024.
 The show order will be as follows: Senior, Junior, Novice Showmanship; Overall Champion Showman; Beginner's Showmanship; Junior classes alphabetically by breed in order of age; and Senior cow classes alphabetically by breed in order of age. - D7.
 Cattle may only be shown with approved health certificate signed within thirty (30) days of the Fair by an accredited veterinarian, showing that they are free from contagious or infectious disease.
 Virginia is considered to be a free area of tuberculosis and brucellosis.
 Therefore, cattle that originate from Virginia farms may be exhibited without additional testing.
 Health papers will be checked on arrival. - D8.
 Any animal not meeting the above requirements is ineligible to compete and will be barred from showing.